Build a Golang Web Scraper with Playwright & Proxies

 Setting Up Your Go Environment

-For Linux or other systems, download the appropriate package from the official Go downloads page.
+For Linux or other systems, grab the right package from the official Go downloads page.
+Confirm the install:

 Initializing Your Go Module

-You can replace `evomi.com/myscraper` with your preferred module path.
-This creates the `go.mod` file.
+Swap evomi.com/myscraper for your own module path.
+This creates the go.mod file.

 Installing Playwright for Go